influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 In this scenario, we look at whether a production line is running smoothly (`state`=`OK`) and what percentage of time the production line is running smoothly or not (`state`=`NOK`).
 If no points are recorded during the interval (`state`=`NaN`), you may opt to retrieve the last state prior to the interval.

-This scenario uses the machine-processing sample data.
+This scenario uses the machine-production sample data.
 To learn more about sample data, see [sample data](/influxdb/cloud/reference/sample-data/).

 To visualize the time in state, see the [Mosaic visualization](#mosaic-visualization).